Energy landscape interpretation of universal linearly increasing absorption with frequency: Introduction

 \section{Introduction}

-The amplitude of elastic waves undergoes attenuation which often follows a power-law in frequency, $\omega$:
+The amplitude of elastic waves, i.e.~both compressional and shear waves, undergoes attenuation which often follows a power-law in frequency, $\omega$:

 where ${u}$ is particle velocity and $x$ is distance.
-The two mechanisms for attenuation, $\alpha$, are viscoelastic absorption which leads to heating, and scattering of energy.
-This paper is only concerned with absorption which in complex media often increases linearly with frequency, i.e.~$y=1$.
-Examples from many applications will first be given.
+Attenuation, $\alpha$, has unit m$^{-1}$ or Nepers/m and is also called inverse mean free path.
+The two mechanisms for attenuation are viscoelastic absorption leading to heating, and scattering of energy from inhomogeneities.
+This paper is only concerned with mechanisms for absorption, although medium properties may also be inferred from the scattering \cite{annio2024making}.
+In complex media absorption often increases linearly with frequency, i.e.~$y=1$ \cite[Sect.~5.1]{holm2019waves}, as the many examples that follow demonstrate.

-In seismology, many nuclear-explosion and earthquake data sets in the range $10^{-3}$ to 10 Hz appear to have a constant $Q$ for shear waves \cite{morozov2010causes}.
-Inverse Q is defined as $Q^{-1} = 2 \alpha(\omega) c(\omega)/\omega$, and if dispersion can be neglected, $c(\omega) = c_0$, it follows that $Q^{-1} \propto \omega^{y-1}$.
-Therefore, constant-Q behavior is the same as linearly increasing absorption.
+In seismology, many nuclear-explosion and earthquake data sets in the range $10^{-3}$ to 10 Hz appear to have a constant quality factor, $Q$, for shear waves \cite{morozov2010causes}.
+The unit-less inverse Q or attenuation per wavelength, (also called specific attenuation or internal friction), is \cite[Sect.~2.3]{holm2019waves}:

+where $\lambda$ is wavelength.
+When there is power-law absorption and dispersion is small, $c(\omega) \approx c_0$ \cite{waters2000applicability}, the inverse Q will be proportional to $\omega^{y-1}$.
+Therefore, linearly increasing absorption results in constant-Q behavior.

-Constant-Q behavior is especially apparent after correction for bias due to an additive constant in the expression for $\alpha(\omega)$, which may be due to geometrical spreading, (de-)focusing, or scattering, \cite{morozov2010causes}.
-Similar results are reported for seismic reflection data from vertical wells \cite{gurevich2015frequency} and constant-Q behavior in the frequency range up to about 100 Hz is also common for data from seismic surveys \cite{campbell2009estimates}.
+Constant-Q behavior is especially apparent after correction for bias due to an additive constant in the expression for $\alpha(\omega)$, which may be due to geometrical spreading, (de-)focusing, or scattering \cite{morozov2010causes}.
+Constant-Q behavior is also reported for seismic reflection data from vertical wells \cite{gurevich2015frequency} and such behavior is also common in seismic survey data up to about 100 Hz \cite{campbell2009estimates}.

-It is also recognized that $Q$ is nearly frequency-independent over one to two decades of frequency in many solids, and for different wave modes, \cite{Knopoff1964Q}.
+It is also recognized that $Q$ is nearly frequency-independent over one to two decades of frequency in many solids \cite{Knopoff1964Q}.
 This property was noted for metals and nonmetals, for both compressional and shear waves, and for frequencies in the Hz, kHz, and MHz range.